 A study of the fundamental concepts of inorganic chemistry and techniques to be used in clinical laboratories.
 Topics include the nature of matter, the mole concept nomenclature, redox reactions, solutions, chemical equilibrium, acids and bases, and the gas laws.
 Laboratory work stresses skills and techniques useful to the laboratory technician.
-This course is closed to students who have completed or are currently enrolled in CHM 105, 106, 201 or 202.
-(GE 2)

-Corequisite: MAT 101 or Math Placement test into MAT 102 or higher
+Pre/corequisite: MAT 101 or placement into MAT 102 or higher.